Academic Practice MA AP | PGDAP | PGCAP – Online Course

 Career prospects

-Alongside the subject-specific knowledge gained, you will also develop professional skills such as communication, digital literacy, teaching and research, which could improve your career prospects and open access to new opportunities.
+Alongside the subject-specific knowledge gained, students will also develop professional skills such as communication, digital literacy, teaching and research, which could improve career prospects and open access to new opportunities.

 About us